skord/docker_gen/README.md

 Create docker containers for local dev and systemd templates for CoreOS deployments.
 Also some digital ocean stuff.

+## First things first

+Export your Digital Ocean API key and client key to your env:

+export DO_API_KEY=whatever
+export DO_CLIENT_KEY=whateverelse

 ## Generating some systemd love.

 Create a cloud-config to init your boxes with.
 Creates a token for you.
 Save this, put it in version control.